dagraham/etm-dgraham/README.md

 ### Weekly Views {#weekly-views}

-The _agenda_, _busy_, _completed_ and _engaged_ views display one week at a time and are *synchronized* so that all four views always display the same week.
+The _agenda_, _busy_, _completed_ and _effort_ views display one week at a time and are *synchronized* so that all four views always display the same week.
 Press the ▶ (right) or ◀ (left) cursor keys go forward or backward a week at a time or press the space bar to jump to the week containing the current day.
 You can also press "J" and enter a date to jump to the week containing the date.

 In _agenda_ view, only days with scheduled reminders are listed.
 If nothing is scheduled for the entire week, then "Nothing scheduled" is displayed.